raymond-devries/raymond-devries/README.md

 ### Web Development

 Building websites is how I got introduced to coding.
 They are great starting point when learning to code.
-I have extensive experience with Django but I am familiar with other web frameworks such as Flask and FastAPI.
+I have extensive experience with Django and I have used other web frameworks such as Flask and FastAPI.
 I have built multiple websites as the Webmaster of the Skagit Alpine Club including our course registration site which processed over $10,000 worth of payments.
 All my code for websites that I build for the Skagit Alpine Club are open source and can be found on my GitHub.
 The source code for the course registration site can be found [here](https://github.com/raymond-devries/skagit-bmc-registration).

 ### GIS and Maps